Florida State Road 589: Future

-The original expansion plans featured an additional 15-mile extension from SR 44 to US 19; however, this portion remains unfunded with no timetable for its beginning.
+The original expansion plans featured an additional 15-mile extension from SR 44 to US 19; however, this portion remained unfunded with no timetable for its beginning for some time.
+In January 2025, it was announced that the two final phases of the parkway expansion would be built simultaneously.

-Possible Extension towards Jacksonville
+Possible extension towards Jacksonville

-FDOT is currently evaluating the possibility of further extending the Suncoast Parkway to create a seamless, limited access, tolled highway between Tampa and Jacksonville.
+FDOT evaluated the possibility of further extending the Suncoast Parkway to create a seamless, limited access, tolled highway between Tampa and Jacksonville.
 The highway would be able to connect to I-75 either near the Ocala/Gainesville area, or near Lake City, then possibly I-10, the First Coast Expressway, and/or I-95 as it enters the Jacksonville metro area.
 Currently, those wishing to make a trip between Tampa and Jacksonville can use I-4 to I-95, I-75 to I-10, or various surface roads such as U.S. 301.

 Criticism

 The Suncoast Parkway (both the existing route and the newly opened extension) has raised criticism from several opponents.

 Citrus County residents believe that the extension would disrupt the quiet, undisturbed sections of Citrus County and bring forth more urban sprawl to the county.
 Furthermore, impacted residents fear that the parkway alignments come too close to their residences and will cause excessive noise and decreased property values.

 Historic preservation groups oppose the extension as the planned alignment would essentially wipe out the Etna Turpentine Camp Archeological Site, which is on the National Register of Historic Places.
 In addition, a planned alignment threatens an underground water supply for the Homosassa Special Water District.

 Furthermore, the toll estimates for the original Suncoast Parkway have fallen far below expectations (actual revenues USD$22M vs. USD$150M estimated), leading Tampa Bay Times columnist Craig Pittman to ask why an extension is needed on a road that has had far fewer users than planned.